 The District will receive roughly $100,000 more state money in this new formula that was called General State Aid, but the net increase may not be that much as we still believe that Transportation reimbursement may be reduced.
 Keep in mind, however, that this new money brings our GSA allocation to approximately $5M when 9 years ago we received roughly $7M per year.

-Just a reminder that all schools will be dismissed one hour early on Friday, January 13, 2017 and will be closed on Monday, January 16,2017 in recognition of Martin Luther King, Jr Day.
+Please remember that all schools will be dismissed one hour early on Friday, March 23rd and will re-open on Monday, April 2nd.

 We wish you all a safe and restful week of no student attendance.

 The events of February 14, 2018 in Parkland, FL brought to light renewed vigor and concern related to student safety while attending school.
 Perhaps it has even renewed concerns about safety for all, and in all spaces.
 Even a small, local high school found itself in the midst of a cyber threat that created a lockdown situation and made national news.

 Over the past several weeks I have had several parents ask me if I can assure them that nothing will happen to their child at school.
 I cannot assure that any more than I can assure them nothing will happen in their home, or on the way to or from school, or at McDonald’s, etc. We can never make schools or communities completely safe; we can merely try to put into place measures to make them “safer”.